John Beard (embryologist): Early life and education

 Beard was born on 11 November 1858 in Heaton Norris, a "southern suburb of industrial Manchester, UK."
 Beard hailed from a family of mill workers; his grandfather was an unskilled laborer while his father rose to the position of mill clerk.
 Although uneducated, his father did well enough to rent a home in Reddish Lane, a white collar neighborhood with a live-in servant.
 The family's fortunes took a turn for the worse in 1866 when his father died at 31 years old.
 Although his mother (Eliza) still had some means, the family moved to a blue-collar neighborhood to adjust to the increased financial hardship.
 These issues proved temporary, however, when Eliza married a cotton manufacturer which moved the family to Littleborough, Rochdale.
 This family move was the first that directly influenced Beard's educational background.
 John and his younger brother, Samuel, were enrolled in the prestigious King's School.
 John left the King's School after two years, ultimately leaving to finish his secondary education near home.
 This departure was likely not due to financial reasons but rather due to Beard's burgeoning interest in biology (A newer field less popular at King's School).

 In 1877 Beard registered at Owens College in Manchester.
 Owens, at the time a newer institution, was known for an emphasis on subjects such as evolutionary biology.
 Beard pursued and excelled in this field, studying under the tutelage of Arthur Milnes Marshall.
 Although he eventually received both a (BSc) and an honorary doctorate from Owens, Beard first obtained his (BSc) from Royal College of Science, London in 1878.
 The next few years would be tumultuous for Beard.
-His mother passed away, he enrolled and later dropped out of medical school in 1880, and ultimately was mentored by famed professor Thomas Henry Huxley (Charles Darwin's student) from 1880 to 1881 at the Royal School of Mines (RSM), South Kensington, London.
+His mother died, he enrolled and later dropped out of medical school in 1880, and ultimately was mentored by famed professor Thomas Henry Huxley (Charles Darwin's student) from 1880 to 1881 at the Royal School of Mines (RSM), South Kensington, London.
 After a year studying chemistry back at Owen's College, Beard went to Germany and received his doctorate from the Ludwigs University of Freiberg in 1884, specializing in zoology.
 His thesis was titled "On the Life-History and Development of the Genus Myzostoma".
 This stop involved visiting studies at institutions in Germany and Italy; Beard also married Henriette Marie Sester during his time in Germany.